 The western music band has appeared on the Opry 25 times as guests, and as members will play on ω the Opry House stage a minimum of 20 times per year.
-The group, consisting of Doug Green, Woody Paul and Fred "Too Slim" Labour, is working on a third Rounder album, "Prairie Serenade."
+The group, con-sisting of Doug Green, Woody Paul 20 and Fred "Too Slim" Labour, is working or a third D BILLBOARD working on a third Rounder album, "Prairie Serenade."